 Teagan Monaco graduated from Davidson College in 2019.
 As a student, she was an English major and Communication Studies minor.
 Born and raised in Summit, New Jersey, she was a member of Connor Eating House, the Summit Coffee Outpost chair for the Union Board, and a 1st and 2nd-grade tutor at Ada Jenkins.
 Her other interests include photography, reading, movies, and trivia.

-Isabel Ballester is a senior Gender and Sexuality Studies major with a minor in Hispanic Studies.
+Isabel Ballester graduated from Davidson College in 2018 with a Gender and Sexuality Studies major and a minor in Hispanic Studies.
 She is a member of Alpha Kappa Alpha Sorority, Inc. and spends most of her time hustling for travel funds.
-She is a member of the Student Initiative for Academic Diversity and enjoys working on campus-wide equity projects.
+She was a member of the Student Initiative for Academic Diversity and enjoyed working on campus-wide equity projects.
 She reps both the Dominican Republic and Philadelphia, PA as her homes.

-Jacob Hege is a senior from Durham, NC.
-He is a double major in Communication Studies and Gender and Sexuality Studies.
-On campus, he works for the office of Alumni and Family Engagement and is a member of the executive board for 1972 as well as the Rape Awareness Committee.
+Jacob Hege, originally from Durham, NC, graduated from Davidson College in 2018 with a double major in Communication Studies and Gender and Sexuality Studies.
+On campus, he worked for the office of Alumni and Family Engagement and was a member of the executive board for 1972 as well as the Rape Awareness Committee.